preloader

 Ah-h-h, the Prepress Department . . .

-This is probably the most nebulous, and therefore the most dangerous area in the art of putting ink/toner on paper, signage, bottles, windows, t-shirts, whatever.
-Output devices & their specs (esp. color profiles) change, industry-standards sometimes aren't, and many production shops have Adobe (& industry related) apps from 2012 - while designers (& their files) usually have "the latest, greatest" . . .
+This is probably the most nebulous, and therefore the most dangerous area in the art of putting ink/toner on paper, on signage, bottles, windows, t-shirts, whatever.
+Output devices & their specs (esp. color profiles) change, industry-standards sometimes aren't, and many production shops have Adobe (& industry related) apps from 2013 - while designers (& their files) usually have "the latest, greatest" updates . . .

-So, Flying Dutchman has to be very flexible in order to cover all output scenarios (the same basic job, but going to cut vinyl, embroiderers, signage/billboards, flyers, the web, etc).
-Commercial printers, specialty item providers, weekly/monthly publications - most have no file submission wiggle room.
+So, Flying Dutchman has to be very flexible in order to cover all output scenarios > the same basic design job, but going to signage/billboards, or cut vinyl, maybe embroiderers, and the usual flyers/brochures, the web, etc. Commercial printers, specialty item providers, weekly/monthly publications - most have no file submission wiggle room.
 If said vendor is desirable enough, they're very busy & therefore very scheduled - and, of course, always right . . .

 Aggravation has to be nipped in the bud . . .

-$75-$90/hr. is the common range for charges, if said shop has to make "the changes", plus deadlines then become threatened (of course).
+$75-$90/hr. is the common range for charges, if said shop has to make "the changes" themselves, plus deadlines then become threatened (of course).
 As a prepress/graphic design concern, we are the responsible ones.
-Not only for translating the designer's files to the production environment, but also preparing the client for any unforeseen revisions (plus, delivery delays) . . .
+Not only for translating the designer's files (or, ours) to the production environment, but also preparing the client for any unforeseen revisions (plus, associated delivery delays) . . .

 And yes, we've been known to "eat" said charges (even when we're just the messenger) . . .

-What CAN save any designer's tush is the ability to see potential problems early in the proofing stage - e.g. explaining why a PMS color vs. its' process color "match" won't look the same when printed (as opposed to the client's computer monitor "view") . . .
+What SHOULD save a designer's tush is the ability to see potential problems early - before it even gets to the prepress proofing stage - e.g. explaining why a PMS color vs. its' process color "match" won't look the same when printed (as opposed to the client's computer monitor "view" ("right here - that's the green I want!") . . .

-No one wants to get involved in detailed explanations as to what's entailed in said world of color spaces/color profiles, ink saturation/dot-gain, proofing vs. final print limitations, but . . .
+No commercial prepress shop wants to get involved in detailed explanations as to what's entailed in the world of color spaces/color profiles, ink saturation/dot-gain, plus any proofing vs. final print variations - but Flying Dutchman is built to be able to handle that occasional teaching atmosphere . . .

-We guarantee that things can get nasty . . .
+We know that those conversations can be less than smooth . . .

-So, having a continuing relationship should help - but, proofing perception issues ("can't we do a press check?"), non-tech sales people needing interventions, pressmen having bad days (press checks again), plus the "we need to be on a plane to Vegas tomorrow" deadlines, may all rear their ugly head . . .
+So, having a continuing relationship with a client (you) should be a help/trust factor - but, proofing perception issues ("press checks aren't free?"), non-tech "expert" input from print sales people (who may need an intervention), or pressmen having a bad day (press checks again), plus the "we're on a plane to Vegas tomorrow" deadlines, may all rear their ugly head . . .

 Sometimes, even a sense of “what are you trying to pull?” might emerge (from either side) . . .

-Sincere smiles, and the "hand-holding" function will always be with us, keeping costly surprises at bay - but, not being rusty (esp. technologically) really helps limit the scarring . . .
+Sincere smiles, and the "hand-holding" function will always be with us, as we keep costly surprises at bay - but, not being rusty (esp. technologically) really helps limit the scarring . . .

-We ARE sincere (and yes, the Truth can hurt) . . .
+We ARE sincere (but yes, the Truth can hurt) . . .

 Website design & consultation.
 Have you been snagged today?